 After that, not so much!

 Once they rebelled, their intellects, perceptions, emotions, and reasoning became corrupted and clouded.
-Since every being on this planet reproduces after its own kind, every human since then has inherited all those hindrances to our thinking.
-Thanks for nothing, guys!
+Since every species on this planet reproduces after its own kind, all human beings since then have inherited all those hindrances to our thinking.

 Biases are imparted to us through:

-- The societal influences from whatever culture we live in.
+- The societal influences within whatever culture we live.

 - Being raised by biased, opinionated parents (who generally were raised just like they raised us!) and/or;

 - Being directly abused/neglected by one or more persons responsible for our care/education, or they failed to protect us from abuse/neglect, or they influenced others to abuse/neglect us and/or;

 - Being victimized by a person from a demographic group (occupation, race, culture, gender, nationality, religion, political affiliation, etc.) who somehow damaged us or our family through a personal, business, governmental, and/or religious relationship

 - etc., etc.